-• OTHER
+OTHER

-No swimming (chlorine / saltwater / other) for 6 weeks.
+No swimming (chlorine / saltwater / other) until your drains have been removed.

 NO HEAT or ICE to surgical site.
-Your recently operated skin cannot sense extremes of temperatures, which can result in heat or cold burns & compromise your results.
+Your recently operated skin cannot sense extremes of temperatures, which can result in heat or cold burns and compromise your results.

-Arnica & Bromelain are recommended homeopathic supplements which facilitate resolution of bruising & swelling after surgery.
-Please refer to the product reference guide for recommendations.
+Arnica and Bromelain are recommended homeopathic supplements which facilitate resolution of bruising and swelling after surgery.
+These can be found online at www.vitamedica.com/product/arnica-bromelain